Is writing hard? This is what we really want to know.

-I want to be a writer, but is it difficult to actually write?
-Will I have to do any real work?
+Will I have to do any work?
 Will it be easy?
 Are there any shortcuts?

 How to get a book published

-I just read this excerpt from Jon Acuff’s Quitter the other day and loved it.
+I just read this excerpt from Jon Acuff's fabulous book, Quitter, the other day and loved it.
 I think it addresses this question quite well:

 When people ask me, “How do you get a book published?” which is just a specific way to ask, “How do you make your dream happen?” they want the same answer I used to want.